markagreen/groundswell_indicators/flood risk/readme.md

 The following steps were undertaken:
 1. Load in each dataset and clean them into analysis ready versions.
-2. Use efficient spatial joins to identify if a UPRN is located within a food risk zone.
+2. Use an efficient spatial join operation to identify if a UPRN is located within a food risk zone.
 Repeat this process for each individual indicator and save them.
 3. Combine each indicator into a single Comma Separated Values (CSV) file to output.

 The output from this process is a single file where each row represents an UPRN (including its unique identifier number) and a series of binary columns representing if the UPRN is located within a flood risk area for that specific measure.
 The file has the following columns: